| How to Ask the

 prepared with the right information so you can interview your prospective

+agent with confidence and assure you make the right choice this time.
 With hundreds or even thousands of dollars at stake and weeks of time

 invested, don't risk making the same mistake twice.
 Make sure your next agent